luhrts/monitoring/monitoring_core/README.md

 * **helper: waitAndSpin(ros::Duration dur = ros::Duration(0.1), int iterations = 50)**: Make sure the messages are received
 * **helper: hasReceivedKey(std::string key)**: check if key - value is in the stored receivedArrays_

+## Errorlevel
+The Errorlevel is a value between 0.0 and 1.0 it can be any float value.
+They are further devided in 3 groups.
+Ok, Warn and Error states.
+Ok is between 0 and 0.35.
+Warn is till 0.7 and Error is till 1.0.

+## Aggregation Strategies
+When monitoring a Value, not all values are required to be transmitted.
+Therefore an aggregation Startegiy can be selected:

+- MIN
+- MAX
+- FIRST
+- LAST
+- AVG

+You can change the mode in every config file.